-There are some other things a good friend should also tell you.
-Even if it’s treading on tricky terrain.
-Things like, “Fazlin the boyfriend you have now is a pig – tell him to mince.”
+There are some other things a good friend should also tell you, even if it’s treading on tricky terrain.
+Things like, “Fazlin the boyfriend you have now is a pig, tell him to mince.”
 That means show him the door.
-Now this can obviously go one of two ways.
-Fazlin can tell you to mind your own business.
-She can ruk herself up and tell you that you’re just jealous because she’s getting hot action every night while you’re just sitting at home with Romany Creams watching a b-grade movie.
+Now this can obviously go one of two ways, Fazlin can tell you to mind your own busines; she can ruk herself up and tell you that you’re just jealous because she’s getting hot action every night, while you’re just sitting at home with Romany Creams watching a b-grade movie.
 You must make an allowance for the latter turn of events.
 Fazlin could of course also completely surprise you and say that she’s had a kak feeling about dinges for a while now and that she’s going to take your advice and move on.
-Whatever the outcome, you must do the right thing man.
-Otherwise there’s no point in being called bestie.
+Whatever the outcome, you must do the right thing man, otherwise there’s no point in being called bestie.

 Bestie should also have the space to tell Fazlin that she has a really strange haircut, particularly if Fazlin’s other twee-gevriet acquaintances are skinnering about the new haircut behind Fazlin’s back.
 And yes, I completely understand that we all have the right to live our lives to the fullest, regardless as to what any other idiot thinks about what we do with our hair.
 I mean, I’m the last one to comment on interesting haircuts, but I’m referring to haircuts that have gone completely wrong.
 You know those haircuts that look like it’s been done by someone who has the shakes after trying tik for the sixtieth time – that day.
 Tell Fazlin!